Prince Ferdinand Philippe, Duke of Orléans: Death

 In 1842, the Duke was scheduled to leave for Saint-Omer to review part of the army of which he had been made the commander that was engaged at the Marne.
 He planned to travel from the Tuileries Palace to Neuilly-sur-Seine on 13 July 1842 to say goodbye to his family, and, for the sake of expediency, opted for an open carriage.
-When the horses of his carriage ran out of control at Sablonville in the Hauts-de-Seine département; he lost his balance and fractured his skull, and, despite the best attentions of his doctors, the 31-year-old Duke died some hours later, surrounded by family members who had rushed to the scene.
+When the horses of his carriage ran out of control at Sablonville in the Hauts-de-Seine département, he lost his balance and fractured his skull, and, despite the best attentions of his doctors, the 31-year-old Duke died some hours later, surrounded by family members who had rushed to the scene.
 Alfred de Musset evoked the accident in his poem Le Treize Juillet (in the collection Poésies nouvelles).

 Ferdinand Philippe's funeral service was held in Notre Dame which was covered not in black fabric (of which there wasn't enough) but, at the suggestion of the architect Visconti, black paper.
 He was interred in an elaborate tomb in the Chapelle Royale, in Dreux, Eure-et-Loir.

-Deprived of the popular support his eldest son had had, Louis Philippe and his régime fell six years later.
+Deprived of the popular support his eldest son had had, Louis Philippe and his regime fell six years later.
 He, his family, and Ferdinand Philippe's widow Princess Hélène went into exile in Great Britain.
 There, Hélène died nearly 16 years after her husband, on 18 May 1858 in Richmond, Surrey.
 Because Hélène was a Protestant, she could not be buried in the Catholic Chapelle Royale at Dreux.
 Instead, a room with a separate entrance was built attached to the chapel and a window was opened between her tomb and her husband's.
 The sculpture of the Protestant princess rests atop her tomb, depicting her reaching through the opening to the tomb of her beloved Catholic prince and husband Ferdinand Philippe.

-Issue

-Prince Philippe, Count of Paris (1838–1894), Prince Royal, married Princess Marie Isabelle of Orléans, Infanta of Spain (1848–1919), and had issue.